Cro-Mags: Current version of the Cro-Mags (2019–present)

 On June 28, 2019, the Cro-Mags released their first new music in nineteen years, before a five-show string of performances opening for the Misfits, sharing three new songs "Don't Give In", "Drag You Under", and "No One's Victim", and toured in North America and Europe.
 The line-up consisted of Flanagan on bass and vocals, Abulurach on guitar, Rocky George on lead guitar and long time drummer Garry "G-Man" Sullivan on drums.

 At the end of 2019, they released "From the Grave" featuring former Motörhead guitarist Phil Campbell on lead and slide guitar.
 A three-song 7-inch EP of the same name was released on December 6, 2019, in various colors and have the tracks "PTSD" and "Between Wars" included.
 The band was set to perform with Body Count in New York City on March 15 at Webster Hall.
 The show was postponed due to the COVID-19 virus.
 The band decided to live stream a free performance from SIR studios, one of the first bands to do so during the pandemic.
 On March 31, 2020, the band offered a free download of the track, "The Final Test" and announced the June 19 release date of their first studio album in twenty years, In the Beginning.

 In July 2022, Flanagan announced that the Cro-Mags were working on new material for their next album.
+In July 2023, the band embarked on a short tour playing their 1989 album Best Wishes in it entirety.
+In early 2024, Cro-Mags headlined a Southeastern tour with Snafu and Writhings.
+They then toured alongside Helmet in the spring and ended the year by touring with Terror.

+In March 2025, the Cro-Mags supported Danzig on a West Coast tour.
 On September 10, 2025, Flanagan announced that drummer Pete Hines had rejoined the Cro-Mags, and in the same month, the band embarked on their first East Coast U.S. tour with him in more than 35 years.
-The band also plans to release a new album in 2026.
+The band had also planned to release a new album in 2026.
+On January 14, 2026, the Cro-Mags announced that they had signed a deal with BLKIIBLK Records.
+In June of that year, the band released its first song in six years "Wired for Chaos", and announced that their new album will be released in 2027.
+Cro-Mags are scheduled to play a mini-East Coast tour alongside Suicidal Tendencies in the late summer of 2026.

+On August 6, 2026, the band released a re-recorded version of "World Peace" that will be featured on The Age of Quarrel: 40 Years of Quarrel, a complete re-recording of their 1986 album The Age of Quarrel, which is scheduled for release on November 13.